opnfv/armband/docs/installation-instruction.rst

 ------------------------

-First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Brahmaputra release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the AArch64 Brahmaputra release can be found at *Reference: 2*

 Building the ISO image
 ----------------------

-Alternatively, you may build the Fuel .iso from source by cloning the opnfv/fuel git repository.
-To retrieve the repository for the Brahmaputra release use the following command:
+Alternatively, you may build the  .iso from source by cloning the opnfv/armband git repository.
+To retrieve the repository for the AArch64 Brahmaputra 3.0 release use the following command:

-$git clone https://<linux foundation uid>@gerrit.opnf.org/gerrit/fuel
+$git clone https://<linux foundation uid>@gerrit.opnf.org/gerrit/armband

-Check-out the Brahmaputra release tag to set the branch to the baseline required to replicate the Brahmaputra release:
+Check-out the Brahmaputra stable branch to set the branch to the baseline required to replicate the Brahmaputra release:

-$ git checkout brahmaputra.1.0
+$ git checkout stable/brahmaputra

-Go to the fuel directory and build the .iso:
+Go to the armband directory and build the .iso:

-$ cd fuel/build; make all
+$ cd armband; make release

 For more information on how to build, please see *Reference: 14*

 Other preparations
 ------------------

 Next, familiarize yourself with Fuel by reading the following documents: